About arc42

 Game Server

-Rust-based microservice responsible for core game logic, move validation, and bot AI strategies
+Rust-based microservice responsible for core game logic, move validation, and bot AI strategies.
+Completely stateless and has no database access.

 Match